MuigetsuVB/artifacts-devblog/index.md

 Apparently, you’ll need to **earn its trust** before they’ll let you in...

 Too many pirates have been trying to loot the island...

 ---

+## Release

+To wrap up this devblog, let's talk about the **final steps** before the game's launch after Season 6.

+Season 6 is the **last major update** before the official launch, scheduled for **early 2026**.
+My focus will be **100% on this goal** after Season 6 goes live.

+The **official launch season** will include:

+- **Economy update:** Addition of buying offers to the Grand Exchange.
+- **Subscription system:** Replacing the founders system.
+  The game will remain **completely free to play**; subscription features will focus on development tools, minor features (such as websockets and webhooks), statistics, and cosmetics.
+- **New web client:** A complete overhaul with an improved interface, websockets, and an integrated tutorial for new players.  **YES, you will be able to see other players!**

+I know there are still many features that players are eager to see, such as **more ways to interact with other players**.
+I will publish a **post-launch roadmap** around the beginning of 2026.

+Development doesn't stop with the launch—**it's just the beginning**.

+---